Food photography

 Tip #7: Show Off Your Restaurant

-One of the great things about food photography is that many rules can be modified to suit your specific needs.
-Do you want to show off your restaurant’s design?
-Try incorporating elements of your restaurant in photos, so that customers have a better sense of your decor and overall vibe.
-In East Harlem, Alison’s verdant, beautiful outdoor space serves as a beautiful backdrop for brunch.
+One of the great things about food photography is that you can add whatever you want to suit your specific needs.
+Do you want to show off your restaurant’s trendy design?
+Try incorporating elements of it in photos, such as walls, chairs, cutlery, and accessories, so that customers have a better sense of your decor and overall vibe.

 Tip #8: Play with Your Plating